-In accordance with California Building Code (CBC) Section 1030.1.1, bleachers, grandstands, and folding and telescopic seating shall comply with International Code Council (ICC) 300: Standard for Bleachers, Folding and Telescopic Seating, and Grandstands (ICC 300).
+In accordance with the California Building Code (CBC) Section 1030.1.1, bleachers, grandstands, and folding and telescopic seating shall comply with International Code Council (ICC) 300: Standard for Bleachers, Folding and Telescopic Seating, and Grandstands (ICC 300).
 ICC 300 defines additional loads, load combinations, and other structural design requirements specific to systems of these types but relies on the building code for other requirements.
 As such, these systems must also comply with the applicable requirements of the CBC and the American Society of Civil Engineers (ASCE) Standard 7: Minimum Design Loads and Associated Criteria for Buildings and Other Structures (ASCE 7).

 Prior to the 2022 CBC edition of this IR, DSA provided guidance on bleachers, grandstands, and folding and telescopic seating in a single document: IR 16-5.
-With the update of the IR for the 2022 CBC, this guidance is now being provided in two IR documents as follows:
+Since the 2022 CBC update this IR only addresses bleachers and grandstands.